UK Car Buyers – Guide To The Car Buying Market

 You can now do exactly the same thing when you are looking to sell your car.

 At Motorway, we compare the entire car buying market to find the best price for your car.
 From premium dealerships, to online car buyers, scrap and recycling.
 The full market is covered.

-Just enter your registration number and mileage, and we’ll instantly show you offers from all the leading car buyers online.
+Just enter your registration number and mileage, and we’ll instantly show you offers from leading online buyers online.

 Alternative Car Buying Services

 Two new car buying services that have become popular recently areTootle and Wizzle.
 These companies focus on connecting dealerships that want to buy cars, with car sellers.

 These companies have lots of partners, although dealers are naturally smaller than car buying groups.

 Once a user fills out their registration and car details, participating dealers will all receive a notification.
 They can then choose whether to make an offer on the vehicle.

 Naturally, the person selling the car wants to accept the highest price possible.
 For this reason, dealers do their best to make the fairest offer possible.

 What to Do When a Car is Scrap